learn-co-curriculum/module-6-what-you-should-be-doing-after-graduati/README.md

-## Module 6: What You Should Be Doing After Graduation
+## Mod 6: What You Should Be Doing After Graduation

 ![](http://i.imgur.com/wrx4QKN.jpg?1)